Stacked-Labs/poker-docs/docs/faq/faq.md

 <details>
   <summary>How do I contact support?</summary>
   <div>
-    You can contact support by emailing support@example.com or by filling out the contact form on our website.
+    You can contact support by creating a ticket in the **#support** channel in our Discord server.
+This is the fastest way to get assistance from our team.
   </div>
 </details>

 <details>
   <summary>Where can I find more information?</summary>
   <div>
-    For more detailed information, refer to our <a href="./index.md">documentation</a> or reach out to our support team.
+    For more detailed information, refer to our socials and reach out to our support team.
   </div>
 </details>